-- Inability to pull away from what we're doing
+- Inability to pull away from what you're doing

-- Not enjoying what we're doing (Note: These last two often come together and are a great clue that it's time for a break!)
+- Not enjoying what you're doing (Note: These last two often come together and are a great clue that it's time for a break!)

-- Share the physical and mental effects of screen time with our kids.
+- Share the physical and mental effects of screen time with your child.

-- Ensure that they understand how to recognize these when they are feeling them.
+- Ensure that she understands how to recognize these when she's feeling them.

-- Specifically teach our children what to do if they feel any of these effects.
+- Specifically teach your child what to do if she feels any of these effects.

 - By specifically, I mean write down what the choices are.
 These are like directions to be followed.